-Immerse yourself in the life of a tiny Southeast Asian village on this summer community service program in Vietnam for high school students.
+Immerse yourself in the life of a coastal village on this summer community service program in Vietnam for high school students.
 Our work provides an opportunity to engage in tangible service projects and to build lasting connections with local people.
 Visit the stunning Ha Long Bay and gorgeous city of Hoi An on weekend excursions.

 - June 30, 2016 – July 28, 2016